tommiii/media-server/README.md

    DATA_DIR=/path/to/media
    DOCKER_SOCK=/var/run/docker.sock

-3. **Set Wireguard with Mullvad **:
+3. Set Wireguard with Mullvad:
-   Download the conf file from Mullvad, edit it with this:
+   Download the conf file from Mullvad and edit it with this:

    ```
    [Interface]